yasho191/ImageClassifiers/README.md

 python3 tensorflow_train.py <model_name> <1d-shape> <classes>
 ```

 This model will get saved in the Models directory from where you can load it and use for inference.
-Currently Checkpoint functionality is not available
+Checkpoints will be created while model training which will be stored in the **ckpt** directory with naming convention as "MODEL_NAME/best_model".

 ### Inference (Tensorflow)